So what’s the Catholic advice to Salve?

 identifies himself or herself [with Catholics for Reproductive Health]

-a million abortions in the country each year, foster family
+lessen the half a million abortions in the country each year, foster family

 unity and enable parents to raise their kids in dignity and with love, and ensure